-The Foundation's policy for defining operating activities as reported on the statement of revenues, expenses and changes in net position are those that serve the Foundation's principal purpose.
+The Foundation's policy for defining operating activities as reported on the statements of revenues, expenses and changes in net position are those that serve the Foundation's principal purpose.
 Operating activities generally result from contributions received, payments made for scholarships and awards, expenses associated with fundraising events, and distributions to the College.
 Investment income is classified as nonoperating revenue since it is passive income.
-Contributions from The College of New Jersey are classified as nonoperating revenue since they are non-recurring in nature and are non-exchange transactions.
+Contributions from the College are classified as nonoperating revenue since they are non-recurring in nature and are non-exchange transactions.